MatWhiteside/HistogramEqualization/README.md

 | IN_FILE  | Path where the input file is located (must be greyscale image!) | "modified.png" |
 | OUT_FILE | Path where the output file should be saved                      | "output.png"   |

+## Usage Guide - Colour
+The colour version of the script, `equalizer_colour.py`, converts the input image into the YCbCr colour format.
+It then applies histogram equalization onto the Y channel.
+To use this script simply set the input and output variables in exactly the same way as the greyscale version.

+**Note: the output file type must be jpg.**

-Any questions feel free to leave a comment over on the blog post.
+Any questions feel free to leave a comment over at the [blog post](https://ukdevguy.com/).